A Comprehensive History of Australian Rowing

 Another busy month on the Australian Rowing History website.

 The migration from the old site to the new site continued with the remainder of the international events coming across during May.
 We took this opportunity to update both the World University Championships and the Australians in The Boat Race chapters.
 The latter is an ongoing project as we are also adding rowing profiles of those involved.
 The only chapter now remaining on the old site is the Interstate Championships and work has commenced to bring it across.
 Again, thank you to our web designer Hope Stewart for her invaluable work on the migrations.
-Her skill and expertise is making this massive job achievable, and the end result, superb.
+Her skill and expertise are making this massive job achievable, and the end result, superb.

 Thank you to those providing information for the new SA Schools Head of the River chapter which is beginning to take shape.
 Other results and information were added as usual, as were many rower profiles.
 Thank you to readers who initiated many of these changes with their suggestions.